A cashless society: what are the pros and cons?

 What about cash production?

-The production of physical money is a long established, large-scale industry in its own right.
+The production of physical money is a long-established, large-scale industry in its own right.

-All current notes are now made from durable polymer in £5, £10, £20 and £50 denominations, with intricate and complex graphic designs that are very hard to copy.
+De La Rue prints bank notes for the Bank of England, which are made from durable polymer in £5, £10, £20 and £50 denominations, with intricate and complex graphic designs that are hard to copy.

 Is the cashless society really coming?